Skip to main content

 Paulke / Pixabay

 The following are low-maintenance dog breeds, meaning their grooming requirements are typically only an occasional coat brushing session.
-While their exercise needs are typically minimal, even these easygoing, low-maintenance dogs should be taken on daily walks and should have indoor playtime to keep them mentally engaged and prevent health issues like weight gain.
+While their exercise needs are typically minimal, even these easygoing, low-maintenance dogs should have walks daily and should have indoor playtime to keep them mentally engaged and prevent health issues like weight gain.

 • Labrador retriever: A friendly, outgoing, and intelligent dog breed